Head of Germany's FDP offers Macron 'bittersweet' euro zone deal

 Earlier this week, he had insisted that Merkel’s Christian Democrats (CDU) should relinquish it.

-Lindner has repeatedly criticized Schaeuble, a fiscal hawk, as being too soft on Greece and putting loyalty to Merkel ahead of his own political convictions.
+Lindner has repeatedly criticised Schaeuble, a fiscal hawk, as being too soft on Greece and putting loyalty to Merkel ahead of his own political convictions.

 Asked which characteristics the next German finance minister should have, Lindner said: “Being consistent.”